plone/volto/docs/source/blocks/index.md

 ---
 myst:
   html_meta:
-    'description': 'Volto features the Pastanaga Editor Engine, allowing you to visually compose a page using blocks.'
+    "description": "Volto features the Pastanaga Editor Engine, allowing you to visually compose a page using blocks."
-    'property=og:description': 'Volto features the Pastanaga Editor Engine, allowing you to visually compose a page using blocks.'
+    "property=og:description": "Volto features the Pastanaga Editor Engine, allowing you to visually compose a page using blocks."
-    'property=og:title': 'Blocks'
+    "property=og:title": "Blocks"
-    'keywords': 'Volto, Plone, frontend, React, blocks'
+    "keywords": "Volto, Plone, frontend, React, blocks"
 ---

 # Blocks